BridgeMCP

 The Vibe Coding Workflow

-- Your agent reads the task via
+- Your agent reads the task and understands the requirements

 - Your agent updates the task to